This post may contain affiliate links. Please read our privacy policy.

 Instructions

-• Add the cooked mushrooms and onions, drained pasta, turkey, ½ cup parsley and Parmesan (if your pan is not big enough you can mix it al together in a large mixing bowl).
-Transfer the mixture to the prepared baking dish, and sprinkle with the bread crumb mixture.
+• Add the cooked mushrooms and onions, drained pasta, turkey, ½ cup parsley, and Parmesan (if your pan is not big enough, you can mix it all together in a large mixing bowl).
+Transfer the mixture to the prepared baking dish and sprinkle with the breadcrumb mixture.

 • Bake for 15 to 20 minutes until bubbly and golden brown.
 Sprinkle with a bit more parsley and serve.